-Straw bales: If you missed making loads of compost last autumn, it’s not too late to have a garden this summer.
-Making your own compost is free of course, but if you’re thinking of buying in compost or topsoil, consider instead a straw-bale garden.
-This is also a good way to start off new raised bed gardens, instead of trucking in a lot of soil or compost.
+If you haven't made huge quantities of compost, and you’re thinking of buying in compost or topsoil, consider instead a straw-bale garden.
+This is also a good way to start off new raised bed gardens.

 Straw bale gardens can be built inside raised bed frames- especially useful when, as here, filling the bed with soil would involve a lot of barrowing.

-Straw is not cheap, but it’s cheaper than soil and easier to cart around. Ōtaki’s Farmlands has bales of barley straw for $14.
-At Pauatahanui’s Rural Trading Post they’re $18, but that includes free delivery.
+Straw is not cheap, but it’s cheaper than soil and much easier to cart around.

 Straw bales take at least two weeks to prepare before they are ready for planting – they need to be kept thoroughly saturated, with manure or blood-and-bone added to begin the rotting process.
 By the end of the season they’ll have broken down into good quality compost.